Akshat-GD/Traffic-Sign-Recognition-using-CNN/README.md

 ## 1. Project Overview

 Accurate traffic sign recognition is critical for safe autonomous vehicle operation.
 Real-world studies demonstrate that robust traffic sign detection systems directly improve autonomous driving safety by ensuring vehicles reliably obey road regulations.
-CNN-based sign recognition has proven particularly valuable in reducing accidents caused by missed or misinterpreted signage—a frequent failure mode in early autonomous systems.<br>
+CNN-based sign recognition has proven particularly valuable in reducing accidents caused by missed or misinterpreted signage, which was a frequent failure mode in early autonomous systems.<br>

 This project implements a CNN-based traffic sign classifier.
 The network processes labeled traffic sign images and outputs a predicted class for each input.<br>